-K-Mean: Getting the Optimal Number of Clusters
+K-Means: Getting the Optimal Number of Clusters

 Introduction

-In this beginner’s tutorial on data science, we will discuss about determining the optimal number of clusters in a data set, which is a fundamental issue in partitioning clustering, such as k-means clustering.
+In this beginner’s tutorial on data science, we will discuss determining the optimal number of clusters in a data set, which is a fundamental issue in partitioning clustering, such as k-means clustering.
 K-means clustering is an unsupervised learning machine learning algorithm.
 In an unsupervised algorithm, we are not interested in making predictions (since we don’t have a target/output variable).
 The objective is to discover interesting patterns in the data, e.g., are there any subgroups or ‘clusters’ among the bank’s customers?

 Clustering techniques use raw data to form clusters based on common factors among various data points.
 Customer segmentation for targeted marketing is one of the most vital applications of the clustering algorithm.
+Also, in this article, you will learn that k means silhouette score.

 Learning Objectives